What is Flask in Python

-Flask is one of the Python web frameworks that you can use for your first application you ever build, or if you are building microservices at an enterprise level.
-Flask is a mix of simplicity and power, and many other features that make it beginner-friendly.
-In this article, we will take a look at what Flask is, what makes it preferable for developers, and how Flask can make it easier for you to build awesome web applications.
+Flask is one of the Python web frameworks that you can use for your first application that you ever build, or if you are building microservices at an enterprise level.
+It is a mix of simplicity and power, and many other features that make it beginner-friendly.
+In this article, we will take a look at what Flask is, what makes it preferable for developers, and how this framework can make it easier for you to build awesome web applications.
 It will also provide a simple, real-world implementation example that can get you started by applying your understanding of Flask.
 You will see your simple program come into action, and by the time you finish, you can begin your efforts at web development.

 Table of Contents: